 Both of Mark’s children have experienced Amesbury from nursery right the way through the school: his son left last year at the end of year 8 and is now studying for his GCSEs at Seaford College.
 Mark’s daughter is still in year 8 at Amesbury.
 Mark joined the board of Governors hoping to contribute to the success of a school that his children have loved, bringing both a parents‘ perspective to the work of the board as well as his medical experience to the health and safety of the school.

-Rob is chair of Amesbury School’s Finance Committee and joined the Board in 2012.
+Rob is Deputy Chair of Amesbury’s Board of Governors and Chair of Amesbury School’s Finance Committee and joined the Board in 2012.
 He has worked in the accounting profession for 35 years, having been a partner since 2000, initially with PwC and latterly at EY.
 Rob specialises in Turnaround and Restructuring Strategy and is based in London.

 He has been married to Alison for 32 years and their 3 children were all educated at Amesbury.
 Ben, their eldest son went to Box Hill School and studied civil engineering at Plymouth University.
 Bethaney, their daughter went to St Catherine’s Bramley and studied psychology at Leeds University.
 Harrison their youngest son went to Millfield School and is currently in his final year at Canterbury Christ Church University reading sports coaching science.

 Advisor to School Digital Committee